Baskin, Louisiana: Sports

 The Baskin High School women's basketball team holds the record for longest winning streak in organized sports.
 The Lady Rams won 218 consecutive games from 1948 to 1953—a span of six years.
 Once the streak was broken, another 71 game streak continued.
 In the span of ten years, the Lady Rams led by Hall of Fame coach, Edna "Tiny" Tarbutton, would go 315–2 with nine state titles and an average winning margin of more than 30 points.
 In 1993, Tarbutton was inducted into the Louisiana Sports Hall of Fame located in Natchitoches.

-Natives
+Notable person

-Lainey Wilson, a country music singer, was born in Baskin.
+Lainey Wilson, a 2024 Grammy Award winning country music singer, was born in Baskin.